 The best part about gastric sleeve surgery is the short recovery and healing time.
 Compared to gastric bypass surgery, duodenal switch surgery, and gastric banding, most patients experience very few side effects, if any.
 This period typically lasts about 3 to 4 weeks at the pace you feel most comfortable.

 Most patients take a week off work, although if your job requires heavy lifting, your doctor may require you to take the entire recovery period off before returning to work.
 There is no heavy lifting for at least 4-6 weeks after surgery.

 Your recovery will be primarily dependent on your ability to heal.
 Your surgeon will likely give you an incision care plan to heal your laparoscopic incision scar.
 If it does get infected, you should ask for assistance from your bariatric doctor immediately.

 If your obesity surgeon guarantees your weight loss, you should run away.
 Not every procedure leads to 100% excess weight reduction.
 The weight loss timeline, on average, results in patients losing about 60-65% of their excess weight in the first year.

 Your gastric practitioner should work one on one with you to tackle your post-operative diet and meal planning.
-Balance your approach to lose pounds with healthier food choices.
+Balance your approach to losing pounds with healthier food choices.
 The more strict you are with your post-operative diet, the better the weight loss results.